vishaltak/gitlab-development-kit/doc/howto/geo-docker-registry-replication.md

 On every push of new Docker image, GitLab creates a special Geo event that is propagated to secondary nodes.
-On the secondary node, there is a specialized worker called `Geo::ContainerRepositoryServiceWorker` that will fetch the image from primary node.
+On the secondary node, there is a specialized worker called `Geo::ContainerRepositoryServiceWorker` that fetches the image from primary node.

 ## How to set up